nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 Below contains an excerpt of my documentation regarding the Architecture Design of Module Manager.

+# 2. Setting up
+## 2.1 Prerequisites
+1. JDK `11`.
+2. IntelliJ IDE.

+## 2.2 Setting up the project in your computer
+1. Fork this repository, and clone the fork repository to your computer
+2. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
+3. Set up the correct JDK version for Gradle
+    * Click `Configure` > `Structure for New Projects` and then `Project Settings` > `Project` > `Project SDK`
+    * If `JDK 11` is listed in the drop down, select it.
+Otherwise, click `New…` and select the directory where you installed `JDK 11`
+    * Click `OK`
+4. Click `Import Project`
+5. Locate the `build.gradle` file and select it.
+Click `OK`
+6. Click `Open as Project`
+7. Click `OK` to accept the default settings if prompted

+## 2.3 Verifying the setup
+1. Run Module Manager to verify and try a few commands.
+Do refer to the user guide for a list of commands to try out.
+2. Run the JUnit Tests/gradlew test command to ensure that all test case passes.

+## 2.4 Configurations to do before writing code
+**Configuring the coding style**
+* Module Manager uses CheckStyle to check for code quality violations.
+* To configure your project to use CheckStyle, add `id 'checkstyle'` under plugins for your `build.gradle` file.
+* Ensure that your CheckStyle toolVersion is 8.23 by adding `toolVersion = '8.23'` into your `build.gradle` file.
+Refer to Module Manager's `build.gradlew` file as a reference to set up CheckStyle correctly.

+**Getting started with coding**
+When you are ready to start coding, we recommend that you get a sense of the overall design by reading about Module Manager's architecture in the next section.

 # 3. Design
 This section provides a high level overview of our application, Module Manager.
 ## Design & Implementation